Jack Laugher defends diving gold at Commonwealth Games - WHIZ News

 Jamaica captain Jhaniele Fowler, who plays in Australia’s domestic competition for the Perth-based West Coast Fever, scored 47 goals from 50 attempts.

-“It’s a bit surreal to beat Australia in a Commonwealth Games,” she said.
-“We’ve not done that before, but this team of ours is incredible and we went out there and proved everyone wrong and it feels so good.
+“It’s a bit surreal to beat Australia in a Commonwealth Games,” Fowler said.
+“We’ve not done that before, but this team of ours is incredible and we went out there and proved everyone wrong and it feels so good.”

+The netball semifinals are set for Saturday, with New Zealand playing Jamaica and England taking on Australia.

+In men’s field hockey, Australia, which has yet to concede a goal in the tournament, beat Pakistan 7-0 to set up a semifinal with England.
+India and South Africa will play in the other semifinal.
+Both men’s semis are set for Saturday with the final on Monday.

 After two Sri Lankan athletes and a coach went missing on Monday, West Midland police said two had been located but that a male wrestler was still missing.
 The Sri Lankan team had ordered athletes and officials to surrender their passports after the wrestler, a judoku and judoku coach absconded on Monday.